pinobatch/action53/README.md

     text=Hi Mom!

 Adds a line of text.
-Multiple-line values are allowed, but behavior is undefined if any line is longer than 128 pixels.
+Multiple-line values are allowed, but behavior is undefined if any line is longer than 128 pixels, which is about 28 characters.

     at=64,192